Azure/azure-event-hubs-dotnet/readme.md

 1. Add an Environment Variable named `azure-event-hubs-dotnet/storageconnectionstring` and set the value as the connection string of the newly created storage account.

-Once you have completed the above, you can run `dotnet test` from the `/test/Microsoft.Azure.EventHubs.UnitTests` and `test/Microsoft.Azure.EventHubs.Processor.UnitTests` directories.
+Once you have completed the above, you can run `dotnet test` from the `/test/Microsoft.Azure.EventHubs.Tests` directory.

 ### Can I manage Event Hubs entities with this library?